shiftkey/side-by-side-diffs/README.md

 ## What's Not Working?

+  - word wrapping on one side breaks the other diff - how can we keep thsoe in sync?
-Currently it's tied to a specific diff for a single - there's probably some edge cases not in place.
-I'd like to also support multiple files so you get to see a diff for the entire changeset.
+  - tied to a specific diff - probably some :poop: edge cases
+  - it should render a list of files - make it more generic/flexible